The definite age of the farm and buildings is unknown, but it appears on the first Ordnance Survey maps produced from 1825.

 Owned until 1955 by the Chatsworth estate, the whole farm including West Barn was then sold to meet 80% death duties of the 10th Duke of Devonshire.
-The definite age is unknown, but it appears on the first Ordnance Survey maps produced from 1825.
+Netherloads Farm was bought by the Kendal family and inherited by their son David.

 A local elderly man told us he had worked at the farm as a boy over 75 years ago and at that time West Barn had a third floor and a stone roof, but that the Chatsworth estate had removed those for re-use elsewhere.